 Fisher Funds is not a finance company.
 We invest money on behalf of investors and don't lend money to anybody.
 Finance companies receive money from investors and they in turn lend this money out at higher interest rates to companies or individuals who use this funding for activities such as property development.
 The finance company is then dependent upon the borrower making their interest payments along the way and repaying the capital at the end of the loan term in order to be able to honour its commitments to investors.
 If the borrower gets into financial difficulties this can affect their ability to repay the finance company and in turn affect payment of interest and capital back to investors.
 This is the scenario that unfolded several years ago when a large number of finance companies were put into receivership.

 Investing in managed funds does come with risks however.
 These risks are detailed in PDS and in the "Other material information" documents for each of our managed investment schemes.
-See the Resources section of this website for copies of these documents.
+See the section of this website for copies of these documents.